charlenry/readclip/README.md

 Accessorily, you can install the `mbrola` and `espeak` packages with the languages of your choice.

 ## Usage: ##
-Type the following command line into a terminal where the script is located according the text language you want to read:
+Type the following command line into a terminal where the script is located depending on the text language you want to read:

 	For English texts:
 		$ ./readclip-en.py